bruce-wh-li/cloud-pathfinder/vuepress/src/Documentation/Pre-reading-material/000100_About_bcgov_cloud.md

-# About BC GOV Cloud
+# About BC Gov Cloud
 * What is BC Gov Cloud Pathfinder ?

     * We’re a central team in BC Gov tasked with delivering Cloud